 But along with the excitement of the season comes a unique set of challenges, from managing inventory to dealing with customer demands.

-In this article, we'll look at the biggest challenges retailers face managing seasonal inventory, and the best tips from retail experts on overcoming them.
+In this article, we’ll look at the biggest challenges retailers face managing seasonal inventory, and the best tips from retail experts for overcoming them.